 Exams and Tests

-This condition is usually not diagnosed until later in life.
-It is usually diagnosed during tests for other heart diseases.
-However, the doctor may hear a heart murmur that will lead to the diagnosis with further testing.
+In most cases, this condition is not diagnosed until later in life.
+It is most often diagnosed during tests for other heart diseases.
+However, the health care provider may hear a heart murmur that will lead to the diagnosis with further testing.

 Tests to determine the size of the fistula include:

-A small fistula that is not causing symptoms usually will not need treatment.
+A small fistula that is not causing symptoms very often will not need treatment.
 Some small fistulas will close on their own.
 Often, even if they do not close, they will never cause symptoms or need treatment.

 Infants with a larger fistula will need to have surgery to close the abnormal connection.
 The surgeon closes the site with a patch or stitches.

-Another treatment plugs up the opening without surgery, using a special wire (coil) that is inserted into the heart with a long, thin tube called a catheter.
-After the procedure in children, the fistula will usually close.
+Another treatment option plugs up the opening without surgery, using a special wire (coil) that is inserted into the heart with a long, thin tube called a catheter.
+After the procedure in children, the fistula will most often close.

-Children who have surgery usually do well, although a small percentage may need to have surgery again.
+Children who have surgery mostly do well, although a small percentage may need to have surgery again.
 Most people with this condition have a normal lifespan.